Table of Contents

 Cancer diagnosis

-According to the American Veterinary Medical Association, to diagnose cancer, your vet will want to run several tests in addition to a physical exam, depending on the type of cancer suspected.
-The techniques to provide a definitive diagnosis will be specific to the kind of cancer it is believed to be.
+According to the American Veterinary Medical Association, to diagnose cancer, your vet will need to run several tests in addition to a physical exam, depending on the type of cancer suspected.
+The techniques to provide a definitive diagnosis will be specific to the kind of cancer that is believed to be present.

 Cancer treatment for your pet